krunch3r76/gc__filterms/README.md

 *A lightweight provider‑whitelisting / blacklisting helper for Golem*

 `gc__filterms` lets you filter the list of offers that Yapapi receives from the Golem network.
-It works out‑of‑the‑box with **Yapapi 0.10.0** and *Marble Castle*, and now supports filtering by CPU features (network filtering is coming soon).
+It works out‑of‑the‑box with **Yapapi 0.13.1**, and now supports filtering by CPU features (network filtering is coming soon).

 > **Why it matters** –
 >  When you run a requestor script, you often want to avoid providers that are slow, unreliable or simply not the right fit for your workload. `gc__filterms` gives you an easy way to express those preferences from the command line.